Mera and Island Peak Climbing - 26 Days

 • Beverage drinks on the trek

-• Tips and Items of personal expenses like hot shower, battery charge, wifi, etc.
+• Tips and a list of personal expenses like hot showers, battery charges, Wi-Fi, etc.

 Dates & Availability